xavier150/BBAM/README.md

 }
 ```

+I will add more detail in the wiki later is people use it and need help.

 ## Discord Community
 If you need help or want to check out my side projects, join the Discord community!
 👉 [Join the Discord](https://discord.gg/XuYeGCFtxa)